Inspired by the classic baseball game snack boxes, we created an old-fashioned Easter candy box filled with beautiful Easter candy.

 Chocolate eggs and jelly beans continue to be the most popular Easter candy!
 Little kids get baskets full of Easter candy and other sweet treats to celebrate the holiday.

 The marshmallow treat Peeps are also one of the most popular sweets for Easter.
-They have been selling here in the United States since the 1950’s by a Pennsylvania candy manufacturer.
+They have been sold here in the United States since the 1950s by a Pennsylvania candy manufacturer.

 Where did Easter candy originate?

 Easter candy originated in the 1800s when European candy makers created handcrafted chocolate eggs.
 As time passed, Easter candy became a novelty and by the 1920s factories would spend their entire year just creating Easter candy!
 It’s still the second best selling candy in the US!